-- As a first phase, it is recommended that Cabinet sets aside £10m over the next three years from the Investment Fund to establish a Green New Deal Fund to deliver decarbonisation schemes at scale whilst stimulating innovation and business growth in the areas of energy efficiency, renewables, and low carbon transport.
+- 4.1 As a first phase, it is recommended that NTCA sets aside £10m over the next three years from the Investment Fund to establish a Green New Deal Fund to deliver decarbonisation schemes at scale whilst stimulating innovation and business growth in the areas of energy efficiency, renewables, and low carbon transport.
 This will significantly add value to the existing activities and investment in the pipeline of low carbon projects in the region, creating a mechanism to address market failures and stimulate radical innovation and economic growth as we transition to a low carbon economy.
-Subject to Cabinet approving the approach and financial allocation set out in this paper, it is proposed that additional rapid work is commissioned to further develop the specific Fund mechanism and a clearer pipeline of investable propositions.
-The NTCA Business Case Development Fund is already in place to support the development of robust business cases where necessary. - 4.2 Cabinet is also recommended to agree a £2m allocation for Green Growth Skills and asked to note that a full report on the skills requirement for all key sectors will follow in June, including the green growth skills component. - 4.3 In line with the devolution deal, NTCA will engage with Government to identify options to align existing and new national funding to the Green New Deal Fund.
+It is proposed that additional rapid work is commissioned to further develop the specific Fund mechanism and a clearer pipeline of investable propositions.
+The NTCA Business Case Development Fund is already in place to support the development of robust business cases where necessary. - 4.2 It is also recommended to agree a £2m allocation for Green Growth Skills.
+A full report on the skills requirement for all key sectors will follow in June, including the green growth skills component. - 4.3 In line with the devolution deal, NTCA will engage with Government to identify options to align existing and new national funding to the Green New Deal Fund.
 NTCA will also seek alignment of relevant regional spend. - 4.4 NTCA will develop the appropriate mechanisms required to support the delivery of the Green New Deal Fund, for example, establishing a North of Tyne Green Growth Advisory Group to shape the approach to decarbonisation, develop the pipeline and advise on the allocation of Green New Deal Fund resources.
 NTCA will continue to work through strategic regional networks such as the Energy Catalyst to identify potential collaborations. - 4.5 A challenge to quantifying the scale of green growth job opportunities at the local level is a lack of comparable local level data on green jobs to baseline and monitor progress.
 NTCA will undertake further work in conjunction with partners to develop the evidence base around the scale of the growth and skills opportunities associated with decarbonising the North of Tyne economy.
 The Combined Authority will also make the case to Government for nationally replicable methodologies and data. - 4.6 Cabinet will be kept fully up to date with progress on the development and delivery of the programme.